 New York is by every account an expensive city.
-Couples therapy can cost anywhere from $125 to $400 in NYC.
+Couples therapy in NYC can cost anywhere from $125 to $400.
 Some insurance plans will reimburse couples for a portion of that or you may even be able to find a couples therapist who takes your in-network insurance.
 One advantage to the kind of couples therapy we offer is that our goal is to provide clients with skills as quickly as possible.
 So while more sessions could be helpful, our goal is to be as effective as possible, as quickly as possible.
 The last thing I want is for clients to become more stressed because of they are spending more money or time than they have.

 People resist couples therapy for many reasons.
 The very nature of a romantic relationship conjures images and ideals that are in stark contrast to a those commonly associated with the scientifically trained clinician.
 You may ask yourself, “How can these practical, even mechanically sounding tools and techniques improve my capacity for love?
 And I’m supposed to share intimate details of my relationship with this clinically-minded stranger?”
 Some of our earliest memories of romantic relationships likely reflect those all too ideal versions only found in Disney movies or television series with a target audience consisting mainly of young teens.
 The plots found in these productions did not tend to feature characters faced with financial stressors, nighttime feedings, or waning sexual desire; these modern realities may be demanding something we weren’t expecting.

-How to sign up for Couples Therapy in NYC
+How to Start Couples Therapy in NYC

 New York City couples can start couples therapy typically within the week.
 There are many couples therapists in NYC, so finding one soon is very likely.
 The key though is finding the right fit.
 Admittedly, sometimes that is more challenging for a couple than for an individual.